-As mentioned above, Premium gives you first dibs on providers with access to the jobs’ board and the ability to send proposals – that will be flagged as ‘professional provider’ to clients.
+As mentioned above, Premium gives you first dibs on providers with access to the jobs board and the ability to send proposals – that will be flagged as a ‘professional provider’ to clients.

 In theory, SoundBetter is a great concept and provides a lot of benefits pretty cheaply.
 However, it doesn’t come without problems.

-As with any freelancing work, dispute may develop over the quality of work, turnaround time, the payment process or the copyright.
+As with any freelancing work, disputes may develop over the quality of work, turnaround time, the payment process, or the copyright.
 The best way to avoid this is to use the site as it was intended to be used.
-Keep all payment and communication on the platform.
+Keep all payments and communication on the platform.

 If you use the SoundBetter platform for all your professional discussions and file exchanges, it acts as a moderator.
 Ensuring that both parties can refer back to initial agreements without one changing the requirements later in the game.

 Also, as many musicians will testify, the most challenging part about getting freelance gigs like this is getting paid fairly.
 SoundBetter operates based on exceptional talent and no gigs are expected to be free or ‘exposure’.